jasmaine/ewa/README.md

 **SELECT WHERE**

-You can stack the where state on top of the get method.
+You can stack the where method on top of the get method.

 `$mysql->where('id',1)->get('tabel','row1,row2,row3');`